poeticinjustice/aggrenews/readme.md

 **User Stories**

+_Primary User (update)_

+- A guest should be able to log into the page and see an image of an example of what a user's page can look like
+- It should then be obvious how to create an account, and that they, obviously, should
+- Users would automatically be loggged into their accounts once an account has been created, and they would have the option to log in and log out.
+- Once a user is logged in, they should be able to select from a number of news sources and add them to their account (ideally, they would be able to preview sources their sources in a modal to see recent articles before adding)
+- Those sources would then be populated

 _ME_

 I've signed up for and received API keys from the Gaurdian and NYT.
 I also received a developer token from feedly.
 Ultimately, I want to make a news aggregator.
 I've always wanted to make a news aggregator.
 I'm now going to make my own news aggregator because I deserve it.
 It won't be anywhere near what feedly can do, but whatever.
 I'm going to be a user who can customize my own news feed and this is my user story.